xx10t4/iotalk/README.md

-h1.
-IOTA1k
+# iota1k

-IOTA1k is a privacy-minded messaging system built on the IOTA Tangle.
+**iota1k** is a privacy-minded messaging system built on the IOTA Tangle.
 Each message is a transaction bundle stored in the Tangle, just like a value transfer.
-Messages are encrypted so only the intended recipient can read them.
-IOTAlk provides an easy way for users to create a public key that also act as a message address.
+Messages are encrypted so only the intended recipient can read them. **iota1k** provides an easy way for users to create a public key that also act as a message address.
 Other users can send encrypted messages to that address, and only the recipient can read it.

 This is currently very alpha-quality software.
 Please report issues on github.
 For extra safety I recommend not using an IOTA seed that has any value right now.

-h1.
-Compiling
+## Compiling

 I have only compiled it on Ubuntu 16.04 and I had to install these dependencies to get electron-builder to compile the app for linux:
 ```